Bare Project is a practical delivery approach focused on value creation and simple administration.

 Principles

-1. Clarify Value & Expectations
+1. Clarify Purpose, Value, and Expectations

-2. Confirm Team Competency & Fit
+2. Ensure Team Competency and Fit

 The right outcomes require the right people.
 Competency, role-work fit, and relevant domain knowledge directly influence decision quality and delivery predictability.
 Project managers must bring leadership capability and sufficient domain understanding to guide alignment, navigate ambiguity, and support autonomous execution.

-3. Define Purposeful Deliverables
+3. Define Purposeful Deliverables with Clear Ownership and Accountability

 How Organizations Use Bare Project